 Learn more about machine language here

-Markup language: A markup language is a relatively simple language that consists of easily understood keywords and tags, used to format the overall view of the page and its contents.
+A markup language is a relatively simple language that consists of easily understood keywords and tags, used to format the overall view of the page and its contents.
 The language specifies codes for formatting the layout and style of a page, within a text file only.
-Most common markup languages are Hypertext Markup Language (HTML), Extensible Markup Language (XML) and Standard Generalized Markup Language (SGML).
+The most common markup languages are Hypertext Markup Language (HTML), Extensible Markup Language (XML) and Standard Generalized Markup Language (SGML).

 Learn more about markup languages here

-Package: A package is an organized module of related interfaces and classes.
-Packages are used to organize classes which belong to the same category or provide related functionality.
+A package is an organized module of related interfaces and classes.
+Packages are used to organize classes that belong to the same category or provide related functionality.

 Learn more about packages here